ganna266/ganna266/README.md

 I am a **Data Analyst & Business Analyst** with a strong background in **data analysis, visualization, and predictive modeling**.
 I enjoy transforming raw data into meaningful insights that support **data-driven decision making** 📊.

-- 🎓 Business Analytics Graduate (GPA: 3.78)
+- 🎓 Business Analytics Graduate
 - 📊 Skilled in Power BI, Tableau, Excel, SQL, Python, and R
 - 🤖 Interested in Machine Learning & Predictive Analytics
 - 📍 Based in Cairo, Egypt